bsnes-emu/bsnes/docs/interface/higan-tools.md

 For some consoles,
 higan supports applying temporary changes to the code of a running game.
 For example,
-you could disable the code that registers when the player takes damage, resulting in an "invulnerability" mode.
+you could disable the code that detects when the player takes damage, resulting in an "invulnerability" mode.
 Currently,
 higan supports cheats for the following consoles: